IvanDuch/ivan-duch-music-packs/README.md

 - Adds 4 new songs from my Folk album
 - Adds a ambiance folder filled with ambiance loops (SFXs + minimal music).
 More coming soon!

+**Version 1.3.5**

+- Changes hosting from Dropbox to DigitalOcean because of bandwidth limits.